-Counseling and Psychological Services (CAPS) provides counseling, consultation, outreach and education to OSU students, faculty, and staff.
+Counseling and Psychological Services (CAPS) provides counseling, consultation, and mental health outreach and education to OSU students, faculty, and staff.
 Their homepage features links to resources, information on how to make an appointment, and descriptions of their programs and services.
 DAM Good Self-Care is any intentional actions you take to care for your physical, mental, and emotional health.

 Recreational Sports strives to encourage and support the OSU community in pursuit of physical activity and wellness.
 Find activities you enjoy and people you enjoy being active with on their website.

 Student Health Services provides leadership for health on campus and contributes to the success of students and the university community.
 You can access information on their services, how to make an appointment, and wellness resources from their website.
 Be sure to also check out the SHS volunteer page for information on how to get involved with a wellness-focused volunteer group like Peer Health Advocates, Every1, or the Sexual Health Advisory Group.

 Did you know that engaging in your community benefits your health and well-being?
 It's true, many studies have found positive relationships between activities like community service, advocacy, and activism and positive physical, emotional/mental, and social wellbeing outcomes.
 Community engagement allows people to be have a deeper sense of meaning and purpose, build relationships with others who have similar interests, and often engage in activities that require physical activity.
 Check out the articles and research below to find out for yourself.